nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 }
 ```

-After this, you could run Misti specifying a path to a custom configuration `npx misti --config path/to/misti.config.json path/to/your/tact.config.json`.
+After this, you could run Misti specifying a path to a custom configuration `misti --config path/to/misti.config.json path/to/your/tact.config.json`.

 ## Example Detectors